Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

-\textbf{Fixed window: algorithm.} Given a game $\gameFullOneDim$ and a window size $\sizeMax \in \natStrict$, we present an iterative algorithm $\windowMPAlg$ (Alg. \ref{alg:windowMP}) to compute the winning states of $\playerOne$ for the objective $\fixedWindowMPObjT{0}$.
+\textbf{Fixed window: algorithm.} Given a game $\gameFullOneDim$ and a window size $\sizeMax \in \natStrict$, we present an iterative algorithm $\windowMPAlg$ (Alg.~\ref{alg:windowMP}) to compute the winning states of $\playerOne$ for the objective $\fixedWindowMPObjT{0}$.
 Initially, all states are potentially losing for $\playerOne$.
 The algorithm iteratively declares states to be winning, removes them, and continues the computation on the remaining subgame as follows.
 In every iteration, \textit{i)} $\directWinAlg$ computes the set $\wDirect$ of states from which $\playerOne$ can win the direct fixed window objective; \textit{ii)} it computes the attractor to $\wDirect$; and then proceeds to the next iteration on the remaining subgame (the restriction of $\game$ to a subset of states $A \subseteq \states$ is denoted $\game \downharpoonright A$).
 In every iteration, the states of the computed set $\wDirect$ are obviously winning for the fixed window objective.
 Thanks to the prefix-independence of the fixed window objective, the attractor to $\wDirect$ is also winning.
 Since $\playerTwo$ must avoid entering this attractor, $\playerTwo$ must restrict his choices to stay in the subgame, and hence we iterate on the remaining subgame.
 Thus states removed over all iterations are winning for $\playerOne$.
+This sequence of steps is essentially the computation of a greatest fixed point.
 The key argument to establish correctness is as follows: when the algorithm stops, the remaining set of states $\overline{W}$ is such that $\playerTwo$ can ensure to stay in $\overline{W}$ and falsify the direct fixed window objective by forcing the appearance of one open window larger than $\sizeMax$.
 Since he stays in $\overline{W}$, he can repeatedly use this strategy to falsify the fixed window objective.
 Thus the remaining set $\overline{W}$ is winning for $\playerTwo$, and the correctness of the algorithm follows.
+The main idea of algorithm $\directWinAlg$ (Alg.~\ref{alg:directWin}) is that to win the direct fixed window objective, $\playerOne$ must be able to repeatedly win the good window objective, which consists in ensuring a non-negative sum in at most $\sizeMax$ steps.
+Thus the algorithm consists in computing a least fixed point.
+A winning strategy of $\playerOne$ in a state $s$ is a strategy that enforces a non-negative sum and, \textit{as soon as the sum turns non-negative} (in some state $s'$), starts doing the same from~$s'$.
+It is important to start again immediately as it ensures that all suffixes along the path from $s$ to $s'$ also have a non-negative sum thanks to the inductive property of windows.
+That is, for any state $s''$ in between, the window from~$s''$ to $s'$ is closed.
+The set of states from which $\playerOne$ can ensure winning for the good window objective is computed by subroutine $\posSumAlg$ (Alg.~\ref{alg:posSum}).
+Intuitively, given a state $s \in \states$ and a number of steps $i \geq 1$, the value $\posCost{i}{s}$ is computed iteratively (from $\posCost{i-1}{s}$) and represents the best sum that $\playerOne$ can ensure from $s$ in exactly $i$ steps: